-- 3.1 The council must by resolution establish a panel of conduct reviewers. - 3.2 The council may by resolution enter into an arrangement with one or more other councils to share a panel of conduct reviewers including through a regional body associated with the councils. - 3.3 The panel of conduct reviewers is to be established following a public expression of interest process. - 3.4 An expression of interest for members of the council's panel of conduct reviewers must, at a minimum, be advertised locally and in the Sydney metropolitan area. - 3.5 To be eligible to be a conduct reviewer, a person must, at a minimum, meet the following requirements: - a) an understanding of local government, and - knowledge of investigative processes including but not limited to procedural fairness requirements and the requirements of the Public Interest Disclosures Act 1994, and - c) knowledge and experience of one or more of the following: - i) investigations - ii) law - iii) public administration - iv) public sector ethics - v) alternative dispute resolution, and - meet the eligibility requirements for membership of a panel of conduct reviewers under clause 3.6.
+- 3.1 The council must by resolution establish a panel of conduct reviewers. - 3.2 The council may by resolution enter into an arrangement with one or more other councils to share a panel of conduct reviewers including through a joint organisation or another regional body associated with the councils. - 3.3 The panel of conduct reviewers is to be established following a public expression of interest process. - 3.4 An expression of interest for members of the council's panel of conduct reviewers must, at a minimum, be advertised locally and in the Sydney metropolitan area. - 3.5 To be eligible to be a conduct reviewer, a person must, at a minimum, meet the following requirements: - a) an understanding of local government, - b) knowledge of investigative processes including but not limited to procedural fairness requirements and the requirements of the Public Interest Disclosures Act 1994, and - c) knowledge and experience of one or more of the following: - i) investigations - ii) law - iii) public administration - iv) public sector ethics - v) alternative dispute resolution, and - d) meet the eligibility requirements for membership of a panel of conduct reviewers under clause 3.6.

-- 3.6 A person is not eligible to be a conduct reviewer if they are: - a) a councillor, or - b) a nominee for election as a councillor, or - c) an administrator, or - d) an employee of a council, or - e) a member of the Commonwealth Parliament or any State Parliament or Territory Assembly, or - f) a nominee for election as a member of the Commonwealth Parliament or any State Parliament or Territory Assembly, or - g) a person who has a conviction for an indictable offence that is not an expired conviction. - 3.7 A person is not precluded from being a member of the council's panel of conduct reviewers if they are a member of another council's panel of conduct reviewers. - 3.8 A panel of conduct reviewers established under this Part is to have a term of up to four years. - 3.9 The council may terminate the panel of conduct reviewers at any time by resolution. - 3.10 When the term of the conduct reviewers concludes or is terminated, the council must establish a new panel of conduct reviewers in accordance with the requirements of this Part. - 3.11 A person who was a member of a previous panel of conduct reviewers established by the council may be a member of subsequent panels of conduct reviewers established by the council.
+- 3.6 A person is not eligible to be a conduct reviewer if they are: - a) a councillor, or - b) a nominee for election as a councillor, or - c) an administrator, or - d) an employee of a council, or - e) a member of the Commonwealth Parliament or any State Parliament or Territory Assembly, or - f) a nominee for election as a member of the Commonwealth Parliament or any State Parliament or Territory Assembly, or - g) a person who has a conviction for an indictable offence that is not an expired conviction. - 3.7 A person is not precluded from being a member of the council's panel of conduct reviewers if they are a member of another council's panel of conduct reviewers. - 3.8 An incorporated or other entity may be appointed to a council's panel of conduct reviewers where the council is satisfied that all the persons who will be undertaking the functions of a conduct reviewer on behalf of the entity meet the selection and eligibility criteria prescribed under this Part. - 3.9 A panel of conduct reviewers established under this Part is to have a term of up to four years. - 3.10 The council may terminate the panel of conduct reviewers at any time by resolution.
+Where a panel of conduct reviewers has been terminated, conduct reviewers who were members of the panel may continue to deal with any matter referred to them under these procedures prior to the termination of the panel until they have finalised their consideration of the matter.

+- 3.11 When the term of the panel of conduct reviewers concludes or is terminated, the council must establish a new panel of conduct reviewers in accordance with the requirements of this Part. - 3.12 A person who was a member of a previous panel of conduct reviewers established by the council may be a member of subsequent panels of conduct reviewers established by the council if they continue to meet the selection and eligibility criteria for membership of the panel.